 I think the answer to this would change from courthouse to courthouse and judge to judge.
 Nevertheless, I believe that for practical reasons (i.e. - the prosecutor likely may not have their witnesses present and prepared) the original date set for plea will not be the trial date.

 If you're charged with the theft, then I think it's absolutely a good idea to consider retaining counsel.
 Without knowing more, it's hard to assess the gravity of the situation.
 For example, who is asserting that you stole the wallet?
 What is their basis for that conclusion?
-Was it stolen by...Read more »
+Was...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.